jsonstat/toolkit/docs/API.md

 It can be a positive integer (by index in the *value* array), an array (by dimensions indices) or an object (by dimensions IDs).

 ##### status
-This boolean parameter (available since version 0.10.1) determines whether status information is retrieved or not (default is *true*).
+This boolean parameter determines whether status information is retrieved or not (default is *true*).

 #### Return Value